You Really Got Me

-"You Really Got Me" is a song written by Ray Davies for English rock band the Kinks.
-The song, originally performed in a more blues-oriented style, was inspired by artists such as Lead Belly and Big Bill Broonzy.
-Two versions of the song were recorded, with the second performance being used for the final single.
-Although it was rumoured that future Led Zeppelin guitarist Jimmy Page had performed the song's guitar solo, the myth has since been proven false.
+"You Really Got Me" is a song by the English rock band the Kinks, written by frontman Ray Davies and released as their third single in 1964.
+The song was the Kinks' breakthrough hit, establishing them as one of the top British Invasion acts in the United States.
+The song's novel use of power chords and distortion heavily influenced later rock musicians, particularly in the heavy metal and punk rock genres.

-"You Really Got Me" was built around power chords (perfect fifths and octaves) and heavily influenced later rock musicians, particularly in the genres of heavy metal and punk rock.
-Built around a guitar riff played by Dave Davies, the song's lyrics were described by Dave as "a love song for street kids".
+Built around a guitar riff played by Dave Davies in perfect fifths and octaves, the song was originally performed in a more blues-oriented style inspired by artists such as Lead Belly and Big Bill Broonzy.
+Davies described its lyrics as "a love song for street kids".
+Two versions were recorded, with the second performance used for the final single.
+Dave Davies performs the song's guitar solo; a debunked rumour held that it was performed by future Led Zeppelin guitarist Jimmy Page.

-"You Really Got Me" was released in the UK on 4 August 1964 by Pye Records as the group's third single, and reached number one on the Record Retailer chart the following month, remaining there for two weeks.
-It was released in the US on 2 September by Reprise Records.
-The song became the group's breakthrough hit; it established them as one of the top British Invasion acts in the United States, reaching number seven there later in the year.
-"You Really Got Me" was later included on the Kinks' debut album, Kinks.
-American rock band Van Halen adapted the song for their 1978 self-titled debut album; it was released as their first single and peaked at No. 36 on the Billboard Hot 100.
+The song was released in the UK on 4 August 1964 by Pye Records as the group's third single, and reached number one on the Record Retailer chart the following month, remaining there for two weeks.
+It was released in the US on 2 September by Reprise Records, reaching number seven.
+The following month, the song appeared on the Kinks' debut album, Kinks.
+American rock band Van Halen covered the song on their 1978 eponymous debut album; it was released as their first single and peaked at No. 36 on the Billboard Hot 100.

 Background

 "You Really Got Me" was written by Ray Davies, the Kinks' vocalist and main songwriter, sometime between 9 and 12 March 1964.
 Created on the piano in the front room of the Davies' home, the song was stylistically very different from the finished product, being much lighter and somewhat jazz-oriented.
 Ray said of the song's writing, "When I came up with ['You Really Got Me'] I hadn't been writing songs very long at all.
 It was one of the first five I ever came up with."

 Davies said that he had been inspired to write the song one night during his college days playing with the Dave Hunt Band, when he saw an attractive girl on the dance floor.
 He said: "When we finished, I went off to find her, but she was gone and never returned to the club.
 She really got me going."

-During the spring of 1964, Ray Davies played an early version of "You Really Got Me" on piano to rock photographer Allan Ballard during a photo shoot.
+During the spring of 1964, Ray Davies played an early version of "You Really Got Me" on the piano to rock photographer Allan Ballard during a photo shoot.
 Ballard later remembered, "It was quite a small, pokey, Victorian Terrace, a bit scruffy, and in the hallway they had an upright piano.
 Ray sat down and plonked out, 'Der-der, der, Der-der!'
 He said, 'What do you reckon to this?'
 It meant nothing to me at the time, but it ended up as 'You Really Got Me'."